-Nonprofit HR’s Talent Acquisition team places hundreds of candidates in positions each year.
-This story features a recent placement that is making incredible impacts in the social sector.
+Nonprofit HR’s Search team places hundreds of candidates in positions each year.
+This story features a recent placement who is making incredible impacts in the social sector.

 Manager of HR

 Nonprofit HR: What lead you to a career in the nonprofit sector?
 What skills do you think you bring to the sector?

 Harper: I moved to the United States as a teen and my first real job was in the nonprofit sector.
 I started in a temp role at Trinity Church in New York City and they just happened to have a receptionist position open.
 So, at first, my involvement in the sector wasn’t intentional.
 I more so fell into it.
 Later on, though, I continued to intentionally build on that non-profit background.
 I decided to go to college to pursue a psychology degree, due to personal interest, and a professor encouraged me to consider the field of human resources as an ideal way to apply what I learned in my psychology studies.
 With that, I intentionally chose to go back to the non-profit world.
 Something about lending my knowledge to mission-driven work just felt right.
 It did not matter to me that I was not the program director, for example.
 I felt like I was supporting the work of missions by directly supporting the staff who do the work in target communities.
 As I wrapped up my studies, Trinity Church was looking for someone to fill a new HR role!
 I applied and was hired.
 So, I credit Trinity with my start in the sector and in the field of HR.